First, it's pronounced ZEEEEN.

 For more background on zines, see Jenna Freedman's definition-essay posted at the (awesome) Barnard Zine Library site.

-We hope to add more zines over time, so if you are zinester, let us know!
+If you are zinester, let us know!
+Our collection is growing.
 You can see some of our zine covers below.